jursimplicate/aggregate-implementation-patterns-php/README.md

 Please always make the first failing test green!

 ## Setup
-The repository contains a *Gradle* build file to set up the dependencies (Junit 5.7).
+The repository contains a *composer* file to set up the dependencies (PHPUnit 9.5).

 ## Primer